 Picking an optimum base price is relatively important for your revenue.
 Fret not.
 We’ve got you covered!
-Our base price help tool, which can be accessed by clicking ‘Help me choose a base price’ on the review prices page, has all the information you need to choose the right base price.
+Our base price help tool, which can be accessed by clicking ‘Help me choose a base price’ on the pricing dashboard page, has all the information you need to choose the right base price.

 Please go through this article

 to learn more about the base price help tool and optimize the base price.